-Although there are findings dating back to the late Chalcolithic period around the city of Kibyra, the oldest of the building remains in the city can only be traced back to the Hellenistic period.
+Although archaeological evidence around Kibyra dates back to the Late Chalcolithic period, the earliest architectural remains within the city itself can only be traced to the Hellenistic period.
 Most of the visible remains today belong to the Roman period and later.
-The stadium with a capacity of 10 thousand people, the theater building, and the odeon/bouleuterion building draw the most attention.
-The bouleuterion building was also used as a covered theater (theatrum tectum).
-It is the best-preserved example in Lycia.
-In particular, the mosaic with the Medusa picture made of colored marbles on the orchestra floor is remarkable.
+Among the most prominent structures are the stadium, with a capacity of 10,000 spectators, the theater, and the odeon/bouleuterion.
+The bouleuterion also functioned as a covered theater (theatrum tectum) and represents the best-preserved example of its kind in Lycia.
+Particularly noteworthy is the mosaic depicting Medusa, composed of colored marble tesserae on the orchestra floor.

 Theater